CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

 Example
 -------

-The following demonstrates how to create a :class:`~citrine.informatics.predictor_evaluator.CrossValidationEvaluator`, add it to a :class:`~citrine.informatics.workflows.predictor_evaluation_workflow.PredictorEvaluationWorkflow` and use it to evaluate a :class:`~citrine.informatics.predictors.Predictor`.
+The following demonstrates how to create a :class:`~citrine.informatics.predictor_evaluator.CrossValidationEvaluator`, add it to a :class:`~citrine.informatics.workflows.predictor_evaluation_workflow.PredictorEvaluationWorkflow` and use it to evaluate a :class:`~citrine.informatics.predictors.predictor.Predictor`.

 The predictor we'll evaluate is defined below: